core accessibility principles for modern frameworks

 Why do automated accessibility tools miss screen reader compatibility issues?
 Automated tools validate DOM structure and ARIA syntax but cannot interpret how assistive technologies parse the accessibility tree, handle dynamic state changes, or manage focus flow.
 Manual testing with actual screen readers is required to verify announcement timing, context, and navigation logic.

 Which screen readers should I prioritize for testing?
 Test with NVDA on Firefox, JAWS on Chrome/Edge, and VoiceOver on Safari/macOS.
-These combinations cover ~95% of enterprise and consumer assistive technology usage.
+These combinations cover the vast majority of enterprise and consumer assistive technology usage.
 Include iOS VoiceOver and Android TalkBack for mobile component validation.

 How do I test screen reader output without buying expensive hardware?
 Use built-in OS screen readers (VoiceOver on macOS/iOS, Narrator on Windows 11) for baseline checks.
 Pair with free NVDA and browser extensions like axe DevTools.
 For enterprise validation, leverage cloud-based AT testing platforms that stream real screen reader sessions.